mph-/zfitpy/README.md

 ![](doc/data.png)

 A Nyquist plot is generated if the `--nyquist` option is specified.
 Magnitude and phase is plotted is the `--magphase` option is specified.
+The plot style can be altered using the `--style` option to specify a Matplotlib style file.

 Other command line options for zfitter can be found with the --help argument.